Theronguard/Emergency-Dice/README.md

 * Changes your speech, and makes it harder to communicate
 * Teleports you inside
 * Turns off all lights permanently
+* Makes you periodcally shake a lot
+* Makes the ship lever moving

 ### Awful